dalemorson/mentoring-sessions/011-Linux/README.md

 - `ufw` is used to to manage `IPtables`.
 - IPtables is a program to administer the IP packet filter rules of the Linux Kernel firewall (similar to the Windows Firewall)
-- Best practise to use third party firewalls but allows further security hardening.
+- Best practice to use third party firewalls but allows further security hardening.

 ```bash
 sudo iptables --list